 - Do you have any questions about things you’ve heard?

 If your child has questions about sexting, try to answer them as honestly and openly as you can.
-Tell your child that he can speak to you any time if he gets an image that bothers him, or if he’s worried about an image he’s sent.
+Tell your child that they can speak to you anytime if they get an image that bothers them, or if they’re worried about an image they’ve sent.
 Let your child know you won’t be angry.

 Sharing images: what your child needs to know